not

 8.1.
 Units can move on the tactical map in each phase of tactical movement.
 Light and medium cavalry and horse artillery ("fast units") and army headquarters units can move up to six tactical squares in each tactical phase.
 Other units, including corps headquarters units, can move up to four tactical squares in each phase.
 If there are hostile units in their strategic square, units pay one fatigue point for each tactical move they may; otherwise tactical movement does not incur fatigue.Units with fatigue in excess of 8 may not move tactically if enemy units are present in their strategic square.
 A unit which makes both a tactical move and a support move in the same phase pays two fatigue points; if it started with 8 fatigue points with enemy units present, then the tactical move increases its fatigue to 9 and it cannot make a support move.
 A unit which moves to a waypoint and then continues to its destination in the same phase pays only one fatigue point.

 8.2.
 Units moving tactically specify the tactical square to which they wish to move and, optionally, an intermediate waypoint to move through en route.
 Units may specify a particular tactical square (e.g. 5-9) or the nearest ford or the nearest mountain pass as their destination.
 They can only specify a particular square as a waypoint.
 If no waypoint is specified, then units move in a straight line to the destination square; if a waypoint is specified, units move in a straight line to the waypoint, then in a straight line to the destination from the waypoint.
 These are referred to as "specified moves" below.
 They can also specify the tactical phase in which they wish the movement to begin.
 Movement will commence in the specified phase (in the first phase if no starting phase is specified).
-If the unit can reach its destination in one phase, it will complete the move; if not the unit will move as far as it can along the straight-line path to the destination (via the waypoint if one is specified), and will continue moving in later tactical phases until the movement is completed or the turn ends.
+If the unit can reach its destination in one phase, it will complete the move; if not the unit will move as far as it can along the straight-line path to the destination (via the waypoint if one is specified), and will continue moving in later tactical phases until the movement is completed, or the unit makes a strategic movement to a different strategic square in which case remaining tactical movement is cancelled, or the turn ends.
 Units can also specify not to enter a fort if they move into a fortified city tac square.
 Units currently in forts wishing to exit, or currently in tactical squares with forts wishing to enter the fort, can do so by sending an order to move to their current tactical square (the fort's tactical square) and checking or not checking the "Do not enter fort" order, as appropriate.
 Units moving in and out of forts, but not moving to a different tactical square, will move before any unit which is moving to a different tactical square.

 8.3.
 If a unit encounters an enemy unit during its move, either at the destination or prior to the destination, then its movement is halted, as is the movement of the enemy unit or units it encountered, and a combat begins.
 [More Details] When units of more than one state are in the destination square, each state fights on one side in the battle according to whether it is allied to, or hostile to, the unit which initiated the battle.
 [More Details] A unit which is in evade offensive mode and cannot attack an enemy unit this way, or a unit which cannot enter combat for other reasons, will instead halt one square short of the enemy unit.
 If a unit's movement calls for it to encounter a neutral unit, then it will not move at all.
 If the unit's destination square, or waypoint square if it uses one, contains 12 allied units, then the unit is blocked and does not move.
 (Squares with 12 allied units in between the unit's current location, waypoint, and destination square do not block movement.)